Data at Rest is Data at Risk. Mitigate the Risk through Data-Centric Security

 These are just a few examples illustrating why it is imperative to protect sensitive data where it resides.
 Basic security practices should be followed to ensure the protection of data at multiple points of entry, control, and exit.
 Indeed, companies must guarantee that their information systems are not an open target, and they must protect PII in appropriate ways throughout its life cycle.
 This means exercising a combination of people, process, and procedural measures that leverage technologies for both endpoint and what IRI calls “startpoint security.”

 It is the data-centric starting point protection (a/k/a data masking) requirements that prompted IRI to develop functionality for finding and de-identifying PII in files and databases.
 For this reason, IRI offers FieldShield to find and protect data at risk down to the field level in tables and flat files, and provides the Chakra Max DAM/DAP (DCAP) database firewall to monitor, alert, block, audit, and mask data in more than 20 on-premise and cloud databases.
 IRI subsequently developed CellShield to find, classify, and mask PII in multiple Excel spreadsheets at once, and DarkShield to do the same in unstructured text, document, and image files.

-These functions can be applied to fields in multiple database and file sources, and can also be seamlessly applied in data warehousing, data/DB migration, MDM, and reporting/analytic data preparation operations in the IRI Voracity data management platform.
-Granular data searching and classification wizards, field-level security functions, re-ID risk determination reporting, and automatic XML job (audit) logs, help organizations comply with both internal and government privacy regulation, and provide safe and realistic test data for DevOps and more.
+These functions can be applied to fields in multiple data sources through automatic wizard-driven workflows, and can also be seamlessly invoked within data warehousing, data/DB migration, MDM, and reporting/analytic data preparation operations in the IRI Voracity data management platform.
+Granular data searching and classification wizards, field-level security functions, re-ID risk determination reporting, and automatic XML job (audit) logs, help organizations mitigate data risk, comply with internal and government privacy regulation, and provide safe and realistic test data for DevOps and more.